-Krypton Far UV (222 nm) light provides an effective, autonomous, and continuous disinfection system for occupied spaces.
+Krypton Far UV (222 nm) light provides an effective, autonomous, and continuous pathogen inactivation1 system for occupied spaces.
 While the most common current alternative for sanitation in occupied spaces requires workers to wipe down chairs, counters, and any other surface between contact with each individual, it is not practical in practice, puts those workers at risk, and is subject to human error, like missing spots.
 Not to mention, wiping surfaces down does not address the airborne threat at all.

 Krypton Far UV (222 nm) light does not penetrate beyond the outermost nonliving layer of human and/or animal skin or eyes.
 While conventional UV-C lamps or LEDs (typically operating at 254nm or 270nm) commonly available today are much safer than sunlight, they can still penetrate to living cells and potentially be harmful to the skin and eyes with extended exposure.
 As a result, those UV-C systems are typically not utilized to sanitize occupied spaces.
 Krypton Far UV (222 nm), in contrast, can sanitize occupied spaces without those same risks.